void-main/PyLeapDataDumper/README.md

 - Plugin your leap motion device
 - Launch the Leap application
 - Run `python data_dumper.py`
-- Press anykey to start tracking
+- Press `Enter` to start tracking
-- Press anykey again to stop tracking
+- Press `Enter` again to stop tracking
 - Wait for the dumper to do the work
 - The result file is saved as `data_TIMESTAMP.json`